pyvista/pyvista/doc/getting-started/installation.rst

 VTK Link to Jupyter
 ^^^^^^^^^^^^^^^^^^^
-There are two ways to get vtk rendering 3D objects in ``jupyter lab``.
+There are two ways to get vtk rendering 3D objects in JupyterLab.
 First you can follow the example above for remote servers, skipping over the ``ssh`` instructions.